What Is Transference? What to Do When It Shows Up in Therapy

 Often, those old feelings haven’t lost an ounce of their intensity.
 One reason is all the old baggage and beliefs you’ve attached to them over the years.

-Another reason is that you never resolved them—you never healed the wound or trauma that caused them.
+Another reason these feelings are still so intense is that you never resolved them—you never healed the wound or trauma that caused them.
 In fact, the opposite occurred.
-That wound got more and more inflamed over time.
+That wound got more inflamed over time.
 Then you put that pain behind glass in the museum of your identity.
 You made yourself believe it was the only way you could feel.

 What Does Transference Look Like?